 The best hardy perennial flowers for your garden landscaping.
 These plants are easy to grow, low-maintenance and beautiful!

-Even though I love this time of year and the renewal that spring brings, all I can think about when I walk in my yard is that I can’t wait until summer!
-Right now my garden looks pathetic, my grass is a brownish color and I could build a small house with the sticks that are strewn about the yard.
-So…for those of you who, like me, are longing for summer, I have rounded up my list of best hardy perennial flowers so you can at least think about being in your garden.
+Even though I love this time of year and the renewal that spring brings, all I can think about when I walk around our yard is that I can’t wait until summer!
+Right now our garden beds are bare and colorless, the grass is brown, and even when the sun shines, it all looks dismal.
+So…for those of you who, like me, are longing for summer, I have rounded up my list of best hardy perennial flowers, so you can at least think about being in your garden.

 Best Hardy Perennial Flowers